-They (being a general blanket statement of money hungry financial advisor and banks) take advantage of confusing terms and contracts to ensure that customers are one step behind.
+They (being a general blanket statement apply to financial institutions/advisors etc) take advantage of confusing terms and contracts to ensure that customers are one step behind.

 It is in their interest to keep us in the dark about what they do with our money because if we knew, we would do it ourselves.